coreos/tectonic-docs/Documentation/admin/logging-destination.md

      }
    ]
  }
  ```

-You'll need to ensure that the environment in which the fluentd plugin runs has the capability to assume this role, by attaching a policy something like this to the instance profile:
+Attach a policy to the instance profile to ensure that the environment in which the fluentd plugin runs has the ability to assume the STS role.
+For example:

  ```
  {